4 Important Check-Ups In Your Car Rental Checklist

 Make sure to check all lights before you leave.
 If someone is with you, then get them to help you check it.
 If alone, then ask someone in the rental company to help you check it.
 Check the brake lights, headlights and signal indicators and make sure all lights are in good working order.
 You don’t want to have an accident, right?
 This won’t take long and it’s better to be safe than sorry.

-Checking these things can help ensure your safety and also protect you from being blamed.
-It may take some of your time to do all of this but when you consider what might happen if you aren’t careful, this is time well spent.
+Verifying this car rental checklist can help ensure your safety and also protect you from being blamed.
+It may take some of your time to follow this checklist, but when you consider what might happen if you aren’t careful, this is time well spent.